 The newspapers and radio, ablaze with headlines about the escaped alien invader, stoke an atmosphere of fear.
-While the military try to break into the spaceship and guardian robot that remain where he landed, the alien visitor is on the run and exposed to human paranoia first-hand.
+While the military try to break into his spaceship and disable the guardian robot that remains where he landed, the alien visitor is on the run and exposed to human paranoia first-hand.
 But he befriends a young boy whose unclouded, forthright view of the world suggests that there is more than fear and rage in the human heart—and maybe a future for the human race.
 There is a genuine soul to the characters of the film, which shines through the 1950s attitudes and visual effects, and keeps it relevant today.

 The saucer itself was supposed to be made of a metal with no seams, where panels would open out of nowhere and then seal up again as if they never existed—like a living, metallic tissue.
 To achieve this effect, the seams around the doors were filled with putty, then, when a panel opened, the putty would pull apart and it would appear that an opening had just appeared from nowhere.